tchajed/sys-verif-fa25/docs/notes/induction.md

 - `exists` (provides a witness when the goal is `exists (x: T), P x`)

 Define an **unsafe tactic** as one that can turn a true goal into an unprovable (false) goal.
-Define a **safe tactic** as a not unsafe tactic (bonus exercise: how to state that?).
+Define a **safe tactic** as a not unsafe tactic (bonus exercise: can you rephrase that without a double negation?).

-Which of the above goals are safe?
+Which of the above tactics are safe?
 Why?
 ## Proofs about recursive functions

 ```coq